 At least I figured out a way to spend the time I had wisely- making sure each class had certain elements in it that would not only create an educational experience but also be a ton of fun.

-And I’m happy to share a few quick tips with you to make your class planning easier, so it doesn’t take you more time to plan it than it does to teach it!
+And I’m happy to share a few quick tips with you to make your yoga class planning easier, so it doesn’t take you more time to plan it than it does to teach it!